opentofu/equivalence-testing/README.md

 ## Test Specification Format

-Currently, the test specification has two fields:
+Currently, the test specification has three fields:

 - `IncludeFiles`: This field specifies a set of files that should be included as golden files.
 - `IgnoreFields`: This field specifies a map between output files and JSON fields that should be ignored when reading from or writing to the golden files.
+- `Commands`: This field specifies a list of custom commands that should be executed instead of the default set of commands.

 ### IncludeFiles